lukechadwick/Liquify/README.md

 ## Features

 - Themes/Icons -- Currently a VSCode/Atom theme, tabs/files/autocomplete suggestions will also show an icon for the type of file/suggestion.
+- Enhanced search -- This will search both file names and file contents for matches
+- Enhanced tabs -- Rearrange editor tabs, allow tab stacking instad of scroll
+- Layout changes -- Changes to layout/sizes
 - Autocomplete -- Code autocomplete suggestions as you type.
 Press the ` key to cycle through suggestions, and the 1 key to select, or click with the mouse.
-- Enhanced search -- This will search both file names and file contents for matches
-- Auto fullscreen -- The editor will automatically enter fullscreen mode on load.
-- SlimUI -- rearranged UI elements to give more space to the code window.

 ## Contributing